Patient education: Antithyroid drugs (Beyond the Basics)

 Douglas S Ross, MD

 - Harvard Medical School

 ANTITHYROID DRUGS OVERVIEW

 Antithyroid drugs (also called thionamides) are most often used to treat an overactive thyroid (hyperthyroidism) caused by Graves' disease.
 These drugs block the formation of thyroid hormone by the thyroid gland (figure 1).
-(See "Patient information: Hyperthyroidism (overactive thyroid) (Beyond the Basics)".)
+(See "Patient education: Hyperthyroidism (overactive thyroid) (Beyond the Basics)".)

 Antithyroid drugs have several benefits and a few risks.
 It is important to learn as much as possible about the treatment of Graves' disease and to discuss all of the possible effects of antithyroid drugs with your doctor or nurse.
 (See "Graves' hyperthyroidism in nonpregnant adults: Overview of treatment".)